Insert / Save Data Manually

 GROUP BY day, mycolumn1

-This will generate a query with the SELECT toStartOfDay(timestamp) as day..... and insert the result into the myproject.mytable.
+This generates a query with the SELECT toStartOfDay(timestamp) as day ... and inserts the resulting rows into myproject.mytable.

 INSERT INTO myproject.mytable (timestamp, mycolumn1, mycolumn2)